fastPassion/GitSkills/README.md

 # GitSkills
-dev add a new line -author dev
+dev add a new line -author dev2@modify